BackupTheBerlios/viscacha-svn/viscacha08/_docs/readme.txt

 == 2 == Update ==

+Warning: Since 0.8 RC7 we provide separate packages for installation
+         and update.
+Please use the package which contains "update" in the name for an update only.

 1. Make a complete backup of your data (FTP + MySQL)!
+2. Download the update package from the Viscacha homepage!
-2. Upload the install/ directory
+3. Upload the install/ directory
-3. Execute the update script (Call the "install/" directory).
+4. Execute the update script (Call the "install/" directory).
-4. Follow all the steps while the update script is running.
+5. Follow all the steps while the update script is running.
-5. After the update is ready and you are back in your Admin Control Panel, please check for updates of your installed packages!
+6. After the update is ready and you are back in your Admin Control Panel, please check for updates of your installed packages!

-Note: You can only update from Viscacha 0.8 RC5.
+Note: You can only update from Viscacha 0.8 RC5 and 0.8 RC6.

 == 2.1 == Stylesheet Changes (only RC6 to RC7) ==
-This changes are for later design updates.
-This steps will also be shown or executed in the update script!
+This changes are for later design updates that are not installed while updating.
+This steps will be shown or executed in the update script!

 You have to apply the following changes (for all CSS files) to all your installed designs. * is a placeholder for a Design-ID (1 2,3,...).